BIC-MNI/man-pages/_man/autocrop.md

 reordering.

-Another possibility is that you might want to resample a volume to have isotropic voxel sizes---say, 2x2x2mm.
+Another possibility is that you might want to resample a volume to have isotropic voxel sizes say, 2x2x2mm.
 This can be done as follows:

-autocrop foo.mnc foo_cubic.mnc -step 2 2 2
+`autocrop foo.mnc foo_cubic.mnc -step 2 2 2`
-In this case, of course, `autocrop` must use mincresample.
+In this case, of course, `autocrop` must use [mincresample](mincresample).
 A handy shortcut option exists for the case of isotropic sampling: `-isostep`.
 You can save a few keystrokes on the above command with this:

-autocrop foo.mnc foo_cubic.mnc -isostep 2
+`autocrop foo.mnc foo_cubic.mnc -isostep 2 `

-## BOUNDS SPECIFICATION
+### BOUNDS SPECIFICATION
 Six numbers are necessary to specify the bounds of a three-dimensional volume (unfortunately, `autocrop` is rather prejudiced towards working with 3-D data): the start and extent in each of the *x*, *y*, and *z* dimensions.
 The